gcanti/tcomb-form/GUIDE.md

 - `value` is an object containing the current form value.
 - `path` is the path of the value being validated
-- `context` is the value of the `context`.
-Also it contains a reference to the current component.
+- `context` is the value of the `context` prop.
+Also it contains a reference to the component options.

 If you want to show the error message onload, add the `hasError` option: